 On the list of things Boston is flush with—green space, top universities, a maddening number of rotaries—museums are a particular point of pride.
 We boast some of the world's best, but it's been awhile since one could call itself "new."
 Enter Dreamland.
 As visitors to Government Center may have noticed, the Dreamland Wax Museum just had its grand opening in July.
 With more than 100 wax figures, Dreamland is definitely a different sort of experience than you might find on the neighboring Freedom Trail and Faneuil Hall.
 I recently visited with my 12-year-old son, my seven-year-old daughter, and an eight-year-old friend, and here's our take on whether the museum is cool or creepy.
 (Spoiler alert: It's a little bit of both).

 With summer in full swing and Boston Harbor within reach, what better way to spend quality family time than to take to the seas?
 Our city, after all, has a deep and exciting nautical history, and while docked ships like the Tea Party Museum and USS Constitution are fun to climb aboard and poke around, kids really go crazy for the action of a venture offshore.
-Boston Harbor has whale watches, speedboats, schooners, and even a pirate ship—enough seafaring options to satisfy every member of the family.
+Boston Harbor has whale watches, speedboats, schooners, and even a ship shaped like a duck—enough seafaring options to satisfy every member of the family.

 Looking for more ways to get outside with kids this summer?
 Whether you’re sporting two wheels or four, riding a bike is efficient, economical, healthy, environmentally friendly, and fun—and just about anyone can do it.
 One great thing about our area is just how bike-friendly it is, from city to suburbs.